-This guide gives some examples of things your child can learn in each year of primary school.
-There are many ways for teachers to organise lessons effectively, and individual lessons may cover more than one subject.
+In this guide you will find some examples of the kinds of things your child can learn in each year of primary school.
+There are many ways for teachers to organise lessons effectively, and individual lessons may cover topics from more than one subject.

 How much time will be spent on each subject?

-English and Mathematics make up about 50% of the school week.
-This is equivalent to at least 12 hours each week.
-The other subjects are spread across the remaining time as indicated below.
+English and Mathematics make up about 50% of the school week – this is equivalent to at least 12 hours each week.
+The other subjects are spread across the remaining time (see pie chart below).
 The 6–10% of time noted below represents between 1.5 and 2.5 hours per week.

 The use of computers is included in every stage of every subject.

 Having a range of percentages allows schools to program more time for English in the earlier years.

 Your child’s teacher may refer to an 'integrated unit' as part of their class program.

 ‘Integration’ means that material from more than one syllabus is being taught in a single unit – for example, designing, making, writing and illustrating, researching, presenting research, reading, using music and dance.
 This could involve parts of the English syllabus , the Science and Technology syllabus, The Human Society and Its Environment syllabus and the Creative Arts syllabus.

 Teachers sometimes combine syllabus areas around a common issue, idea or theme – for example, ‘How have changes in transport technology shaped our daily life?’, ‘Why and how did Australia become a nation?’, ‘What was life like for Aboriginal and/or Torres Strait Islander peoples before the arrival of the Europeans?’
 Teachers have found that this approach can deepen students’ understanding and enjoyment of what they are learning.